Powerlifting is a unique sport because age is not a barrier for progress and entering a competition over the age of 50 is encouraged!

 Recover and reflect

 A good recovery is the key to a good training day and this is even more important as you age.
-You will want to reflect after your sessions as well as your weeks and months and see if you are continuing being beat down or coming out stronger and better.
+You will want to reflect after your sessions as well as your weeks and months and see if you are continuing to be beaten down or coming out stronger and better.

-Several important pieces of recovery include good sleep, good nutrition, good hydration, adequate rest between sessions.
+Several important pieces of recovery include good sleep, good nutrition, good hydration, and adequate rest between sessions.

 While this is important for all lifters to do, the older we get, the less forgiving the body becomes and so finding the sweet spot of challenging but manageable is increasingly important.